ashleyfae/expanding-archives/readme.txt

 == Upgrade Notice ==

-= 2.0 =
+= 2.0.1 =
-* Plugin rewrite, with backwards compatibility.
+* Fix: Only showing a max of 10 posts in a month.
+Now it will show up to 100.